jdlph/MIOCSV/README.md

 ## Acknowledgement
 This project is inspired by two existing works from the community.
 * [mio::StringReader.getline()](https://github.com/wxinix/wxlib/blob/main/mio/include/mio/stringreader.hpp).
 Thanks to Dr. Wuping Xin for making this master piece!
-* The parsing algorithm from [CSVparser](https://github.com/rsylvian/CSVparser).
+* The parsing algorithm from [CSVparser](https://github.com/rsylvian/CSVparser)[^6].
 Thanks to its original author for this elegant procedure!

+[^6]: We enhance it with double quote support, which is common in CSV files.